mbuotidem/terraform-aws-slackbot-lambdalith/README.md

 ## Lambda Layer for Dependencies

-The module supports automatic creation of Lambda layers from a `requirements.txt` file.
-This works for both default mode (using the built-in `lambda/requirements.txt`) and directory mode (using a `requirements.txt` file in your custom directory).
-It does not apply to zip mode since the dependencies should be included in your pre-built ZIP file.
+The module builds and attaches a Lambda layer from a `requirements.txt` file.
+How the requirements are chosen depends on the source mode:

+- Default mode: By default uses the module's built-in `lambda/requirements.txt`.
+You can override this via:
+   - `requirements_inline` — list of dependency specifiers rendered into a requirements file, or
+   - `requirements_txt_override_path` — path to a requirements.txt on your machine.
+   The inline list takes precedence if both are provided.
+- Directory mode: Uses the `requirements.txt` file located in your custom source directory (`lambda_source_path`).
+- Zip mode: Your ZIP provides the function code.
+The module still builds and attaches a dependency layer using the module's built-in `lambda/requirements.txt` (or your overrides if set as above).
+Ensure your ZIP either excludes those dependencies (to keep it slim) or that versions are compatible with the layer.
+If you need full control, prefer directory mode.

 ### How it works: